 The critical point to note here is that the air flow remains active during measurement, maintaining the same level of protection at all times.
 Coolant spraying off the tool, or dripping from the machine's interior, cannot enter the tool setter units.
 Positive pressure is maintained within the unit, such that coolant mist has no opportunity to condense on the lens and thus to disrupt the laser beam.
 To avoid problems of air turbulence affecting the measurement accuracy, the air flow is angled so that it is not aligned with the laser beam.

-The additional shutter modules in conventional systems require a larger system footprint for a comparable beam length than a system equipped with the MicroHole[TM] protection system.
-This is a critical factor on small fixed systems, or where there is very limited space for mounting brackets on separate systems.
+Figure 5 - Renishaw MicroHole[TM] technology provides continuous protection with no moving parts, even during measurement separate systems.
 The additional distance between the exterior aperture and the optical detector, needed to accommodate the shutter mechanism, makes conventional systems more sensitive to angular mis-alignments on separate systems.